ctam4/csc645su20-ctam4/Projects/TCP-Client-Server-Centralized-Network/README.md

 Please use this README file to provide the following documentation for this project:

 * Your name and student id
+  - Calvin Tam (917902523)
 * General description of the project (a few sentences)
+  - A TCP Server and Client that users can exchange messages privately and in chatroom.
 * If you used external Python modules/libraries.
 Provide a requirements.txt file
 * Python version and compatibility issues (if any).
 Your project must be run exactly as in the running instructions described below in this file
+  - 3.7.3
 * Attach screenshots or videos to this file to illustrate how your program works for all the options in the menu.
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.
+  - Small packets causes TCP delayed acknowledgement (Nagle's algorithm).
+Disabled it
+  - Exception handling on broken pipe, client disconnected.
+  - Blocked input from python requires entering blank to refresh.

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.